andrewlidong/javaScriptQuestions/divisible_by_three_pair_sum/explanation.md

-# Abbreviate
+# Divisible by Three Pair Sum

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+Run a nested for loop and check whether the two indices modulo 3 equal 0, and if so push the tuple.

 ### Time and space complexity